Is Openssl@3 Safe?

 You can also check the trust score via API: GET /v1/preflight?target=openssl@3

-Key Safety Concerns for Homebrew formulas
+Key Safety Concerns for Homebrew formula

 When evaluating any Homebrew formula, watch for: source build integrity, dependency chain.